mysociety/enwl-flexibility-tenders/README.md

     create index idx_gas_postcode on gas (postcode);
     create index idx_postcodes_postcode on postcodes (postcode);

-Then importing the data:
+Then importing the data (note, you may need to modify the paths to these CSV files!):

     .mode csv
     .import --skip 1 Postcode_level_all_meters_electricity_2022.csv electricity_all
     .import --skip 1 Postcode_level_standard_electricity_2022.csv electricity_standard
     .import --skip 1 Postcode_level_economy_7_electricity_2022.csv electricity_economy7
     .import --skip 1 Postcode_level_gas_2022.csv gas
-    .import --skip 1 enwl-postcode-latlon.csv postcodes
+    .import --skip 1 postcode-units.csv postcodes
     .mode columns

 Then removing some rows we don’t need (technically this is optional, but it makes things simpler later on):